Etsy: Great E-Commerce Platform For The Stay-At-Home Economy

 Etsy's strong free cash flow profile also lends comfort to investors in a jittery market.

-PSo far since the coronavirus began, all eyes in the e-commerce space have shifted to Amazon (AMZN) as the big beneficiary as consumers convert their typical grocery and household orders to the online giant.
-But the stay-at-home economy has created more winners than just Amazon, and I believe in particular that Etsy (ETSY) will emerge a big victor as well.
+So far, since the coronavirus began, all eyes in the e-commerce space have shifted to Amazon (NASDAQ:AMZN) as the big beneficiary as consumers convert their typical grocery and household orders to the online giant.
+But the stay-at-home economy has created more winners than just Amazon, and I believe, in particular, that Etsy (ETSY) will emerge a big victor as well.

 So far, the market has acknowledged that Etsy is in good shape to navigate through these unprecedented times.
-Shares are up 25% year-to-date, defying a ~15% drop in the broader markets across the same time period.
+Shares are up 25% year to date, defying a ~15% drop in the broader markets across the same time period.

 Still, with shares ~20% below all-time highs reached last June, I believe Etsy has plenty of headroom to rise.
-Recall that even before the coronavirus kicked in (potentially shoving more traffic Etsy's way; we'll look at some indicators in this article), Etsy was already on a strong growth trajectory.
+Recall that, even before the coronavirus kicked in (potentially shoving more traffic Etsy's way; we'll look at some indicators in this article), Etsy was already on a strong growth trajectory.
 At the same time, Etsy wasn't ignoring profitability either, with the company producing consistent EBITDA and cash flows.
 The reliability of Etsy's bottom line has become a clear distinguisher among tech companies in a jittery stock market that has prioritized companies' survivability over their growth rates.

 Given Etsy's strong projections for growth, we suggest staying long here.